FAQs

 dT = delta temperature used on the datasheet for the relevant radiator (this is usually 50oC)

-In the room breakdown of Heatpunk it should give you the total heat loss of the room and then radiator outputs will be calculated based on the flow temp you have used.
 The rads built into the software are based on Stelrad classic compact, so if you are using heat emitters where the outputs differ significantly you should add them in as a custom radiator to ensure the outputs are calculated correctly.

 How do you select underfloor heating?

-Underfloor heating can only be implemented in the Heat Pump design stage.
-To do this, select Add Heat Emitter and choose Underfloor which will prompt you to input the floor area covered by the underfloor heating elements and their outputs in W/m2.
+While on the plan task, from the Emitters sidebar, click the 🡥 icon and then select Add Underfloor Heating which will prompt you to input the floor area covered by the underfloor heating elements and their outputs in W/m2.

 image.png